It is a condition in which triglyceride levels are elevated.

 It is a fairly common disorder.
-It is often related to uncontrolled diabetes mellitus, obesity and sedentary habits, all of which are more frequent in industrialized societies than in developing nations.
+It is often related to uncontrolled diabetes mellitus, obesity, and sedentary habits, which are more frequent in industrialized societies than in developing nations.

 In epidemiological studies, hypertriglyceridemia is a risk factor for coronary artery disease.

 Hyperlipoproteinemia is a metabolic disorder characterized by abnormally high concentrations of specific lipoprotein particles in the plasma.

 Hyperlipidemia (i.e., elevated cholesterol or triglyceride levels in plasma or both) is present in all hyperlipoproteinemias.

 The primary form includes chylomicronemia, hypercholesterolemia, dysbetalipoproteinemia, hypertriglyceridemia, mixed hyperlipoproteinemia, and combined hyperlipoproteinemia.

 Other diseases, such as diabetes mellitus, pancreatitis, kidney disease, and hypothyroidism, cause the secondary form.

 Hypertriglyceridemia is usually asymptomatic until triglycerides are more significant than 1000-2000 mg / dL.

 Signs and symptoms may include the following:

 - Pain in the middle epigastric, thoracic, or posterior regions; Nausea, vomiting.